pypa/cibuildwheel/docs/setup.md

       - osx-wheels
 ```

+!!! note
-Note: CircleCI doesn't enable free macOS containers for open source by default, but you can ask for access.
+    CircleCI doesn't enable free macOS containers for open source by default, but you can ask for access.
 See [here](https://circleci.com/docs/2.0/oss/#overview) for more information.

 CircleCI will store the built wheels for you - you can access them from the project console.